Social Security Survivor Benefits

 Benefit Fact Sheet

-When a Soldier who has worked and paid Social Security taxes dies, certain members of their Family may be eligible for monthly benefits.
+When a Service Member who has worked and paid Social Security taxes dies, certain members of their Family may be eligible for monthly benefits.

-Generally, the Soldier must be either Fully Insured (up to ten years of work credit is needed to be eligible for benefits, depending on the person's age) or, Currently Insured (earned at least six work credits in the preceding 13 calendar quarters).
-Under a special rule, if a Soldier worked for only one and one-half years in the three years before the death, including civilian covered wages, benefits can be paid to minor Children and/or the Spouse who is caring for the Children.
+Generally, the Service Member must be either Fully Insured (up to ten years of work credit is needed to be eligible for benefits, depending on the person's age) or, Currently Insured (earned at least six work credits in the preceding 13 calendar quarters).
+Under a special rule, if a Service Member worked for only one and one-half years in the three years before the death, including civilian covered wages, benefits can be paid to minor Children and/or the Spouse who is caring for the Children.
 Former Spouses may qualify for survivor benefits if certain conditions are met.

 Permanently reduced amounts are payable to a surviving Spouse as early as age 60.
 The combined surviving Spouse and Children's benefit is subject to a monthly Family Maximum.